clementhelsens/ACAPS-Data-Scientist-Test/README.md

 Question 1
 -
-To run the first approach for the first question, just do
+To run the code for the first question, just do

 ```
-python question1_1.py data/isi_18months.json
+python question1.py data/isi_*.json"
 ```

 it will display something like